-4.15.3 After hours operation
+4.15.2 After hours operation

-Some HVAC systems may be unable to turn down to match low occupancy or other low loads.
+Some HVAC and lighting control systems may be unable to turn down to match low occupancy or other low loads.
 It is particularly important to determine how efficiently the plant can respond to the low loads generated from partial or after-hours operation.